Ultraviolet astronomical spectrograph calibration with laser frequency combs from nanophotonic lithium niobate waveguides

-To test the \textit{accuracy} of our LFC calibration, we use it to measure the wavelengths of established thorium calibration lines.
-From the fitted individual LFC lines (see above) and the knowledge of their true, intrinsic frequencies (Eq.~\ref{eq:comb_freqs}), we compute a wavelength solution that is independent from the default ThAr/FP calibration.
-Based on this, we assign wavelengths to fitted line centroids in the extracted ThAr spectrum and compare the corresponding laboratory wavelengths \cite{redman2014} to our LFC-calibrated measurement (Fig.~\ref{fig:calib}b).
-The global offset of $-10$ to $-15$~m/s is consistent with an equivalent comparison performed with the highly accurate ESPRESSO spectrograph \cite{schmidt2021}.
-The scatter of individual lines (and the difference between Fibers A and B), which significantly exceeds the formal uncertainties, has also been observed for other spectrographs (e.g. ESPRESSO \cite{schmidt2021}) and seems to be a common systematic, probably related to an imperfect determination of the instrumental line-spread function.
+To test the \textit{accuracy} of our LFC-based calibration, we compare it to the established laboratory wavelengths of the ThAr hollow-cathode lamp.
+For this, two exposures, one containing the LFC and the other the ThAr spectrum, are obtained in quick succession, which ensures that no relevant spectrograph drift happens between the two exposures.
+In the extracted LFC spectrum, individual lines are fitted (see above and Methods) and, together with the knowledge about their true, intrinsic frequencies (Eq.~\ref{eq:comb_freqs}), a purely LFC-based wavelength solution, i.e. a relation between CCD pixel position and wavelength, is derived for the spectral region covered by the comb.
+This LFC wavelength solution is then applied to the extracted ThAr spectrum and, after fitting of line centroids, LFC-calibrated wavelentghs are assigned to the thorium lines.
+These are then compared to the laboratory wavelengths from \cite{redman2014} and the deviations are shown in Fig.~\ref{fig:calib}b.
+The histogram of all deviations shows a global offset of $-9$ to $-14$~m/s with a standard deviation of $>20$~m/s, which is consistent with zero offset, and also with an equivalent comparison performed with the highly accurate ESPRESSO spectrograph \cite{schmidt2021}.
+We note that the large uncertainty (the standard deviation in the histogram) is not limited by the comb calibrator but due to the low number of only $\sim$100 ThAr lines that are available for comparison.
+The scatter of individual line deviations (and the difference between Fibers A and B), which significantly exceeds the formal uncertainties, has also been observed for other spectrographs (e.g. ESPRESSO \cite{schmidt2021}) and seems to be a common systematic, probably related to an imperfect determination of the instrumental line-spread function.
 We confirm that this scatter is identical when comparing thorium lines to LFC or ThAr/FP wavelength solutions \citet{cersullo2019,schmidt2021}.
 Therefore, we conclude that the LFC wavelength calibration is accurate to the level testable with SOPHIE.
 Both measurements combined validate on the proof-of-concept level that the generated astrocomb can provide precise and absolute calibration even at UV wavelengths.

 \paragraph{Microresonator based UV astrocombs.}